phuminsingla/RW_NTFS_MacOS/README.md

 # Read and Write NTFS for Mac

-Compatibility : Big Sur, Monterey, Ventura, Sonoma
+Compatibility : Big Sur, Monterey, Ventura, Sonoma for CPU x64

 ## Install brew on terminal